 Surveys of nuisance species are conducted throughout the year.
-No exotic vegetation was observed at the SHLMB in 2019.
+No exotic vegetation was observed at the SHLMB in 2020.

-The feral hog removal program at the SHLMB continued in 2019.
+The feral hog removal program at the SHLMB continued in 2020.
 Game cameras have been deployed across the site in key locations and are checked daily for the presence of feral hogs.
-Gaps in perimeter fencing have been fixed and the fence is patrolled weekly for damage.
-Minimal feral hog damage was observed in 2019 and only an occasional hog was observed on the game camera.
-No feral hogs were removed in 2019.
+Gaps in perimeter fencing have been fixed.
+Minimal feral hog damage was observed in 2020.
+The game cameras were useful in locating hogs and before damage could occur and a total of 25 hogs were trapped using the Jager Pro traps.